turingschool/try-turing/lgbt-tech/javascript/index.md

 Now, let's make it dynamic by using the function `getRandomNumber` that is already written for us.

 **Key Point**: Functions are at the heart of any codebase.
 They define what actions occur and when.
+Functions are incredibly dynamic and versatile!
+We only scratched the surface today.

+## Solution

+If you want to compare your codepen to ours, check out our completed app <a target="blank" href="https://codepen.io/turing-trycoding/pen/YzRLEdG">here</a>!

 ## JavaScript Summary